Last updated on February 12, 2026

 What Are Other Names for Group Slug Decks and Cards?

 You might hear group slug decks being referred to as “punisher” decks or “suicide” decks.
 The punisher versions overwhelm opponents with damage-dealing effects that key off normal gameplay actions.
 They still get to play their game, but they get “punished” for doing so.
-I’m not fond of using the term “suicide” to describe a Magic deck, but it’s often used to refer to decks that damage to themselves while progressing their game plan.
+I’m not fond of using the term “suicide” to describe a Magic deck, but it’s often used to refer to decks that damage themselves while progressing their game plan.
 Sulfuric Vortex is a classic card in this category since you and your opponents take damage at the same rate.

 Sharing Is Caring